 4. Add some playtime into mealtimes

 Finding ways to inject some fun into mealtimes is a great way to disperse stress.
 Enjoy getting playful.
 Put music on that relaxes you, or music they love and enjoy and can sing along to.
 Moving your bodies also helps soothe any feelings of intensity too, so declare a kitchen disco before or after mealtime.
-This also paves way for enjoyable mealtime memories and some fresh, positive associations with the kitchen too!
+This also paves the way for enjoyable mealtime memories and some fresh, positive associations with the kitchen too!

 5. Remember that how your child eats isn’t a reflection on your parenting